-Fig. 7 shows the throughput and attempt rate attained by each client in each of the scenarios considered, both with and without our policing algorithm running at the AP.
+AP.
 To add perspective, we also plot with a dotted line the performance of one station when when all clients behave fairly ("All Fair").
-Observe that a selfish user using a smaller CW{min} attains nearly twice the throughput of compliant stations if not policed, whilst reducing the throughput and attempt rate of the fair users ("CWmin Halved", light bars).
+Observe that a selfish user using a smaller CWmin attains nearly twice the throughput of compliant stations if not policed, whilst reducing the throughput and attempt rate of the fair users ("CWmin Halved", light bars).
 When we activate the policing algorithm (dark bars), this behaviour is effectively counteracted, as our solution equalises the attempt rates, while the misbehaving client sees its throughput performance reduced.
-If the selfish behaviour becomes more aggressive (" $CW{max} = CW{min}$ ", light bars), e.g., the cheater employs a fixed contention window and thus does not backoff upon failures, in fact the policing algorithm rapidly increases the ACK dropping probability corresponding to that client to 1, thereby disassociating this from the AP.
+If the selfish behaviour becomes more aggressive ("CWmax=CWmin", light bars), e.g. the cheater employs a fixed contention window and thus does not backoff upon failures, in fact the policing algorithm rapidly increases the ACK dropping probability corresponding to that client to 1, thereby disassociating this from the AP.
 This is reflected in both the attempt rate and throughput performance, which are effectively zero when policing is applied (dark bars).

-A more subtle misbehaviour strategy could employ a short post-backoff interframe space, e.g., the greedy station only waits SIFS before a new attempt, which is the minimum time separating two consecutive frames.
-Although less significant (since the selfish station sometimes randomly selects a large backoff counter and waits more than the other contenders that wait DIFS plus a short backoff value), the non-compliant client still achieves performance gains to the detriment of the fair stations present in the network ("AIFS = SIFS", light bars).
-Once again, if we execute the policing algorithm at the AP, the transmission attempt rates are equalised and fairness is restored (dark bars).
+A more subtle misbehaviour strategy could employ a short post-backoff interframe space, e.g. the greedy station only waits SIFS before a new attempt, which is the minimum time separating two consecutive frames.
+Although less significant (since the selfish station sometimes randomly selects a large backoff counter and waits more than the other contenders that wait DIFS plus a short backoff value), the non-compliant client still achieves performance gains to the detriment of the fair stations present in the network ("AIFS=SIFS", light bars).
+Once again, if we execute the policing algorithm at the AP, the transmission attempt rates are equalised and fairness is restored also in this case (dark bars).

-Fig. 8.
-WLAN w/ 3 saturated stations, one misbehaving with CW{\rm min} half the default value.
-The throughput (above), attempt rate (middle), and penalty applied by the proposed policing algorithm (below) over time.
+Fig. 10.
+WLAN consisting of three saturated stations: two compliant and one misbehaving, using TXOP = 6.413 ms. The AP runs the proposed policing scheme.
+Time evolution of the throughput (above), attempt rate (middle) and penalty applied by the proposed policing algorithm (below) for the misbehaving station and one fair client.
+Experimental data.

-Last, if the misbehaving user transmits several frames upon a single channel access ("Large TXOP"), their throughput performance is significantly higher than that of the fair stations as no action is taken to correct this selfish comportment (light bars).
+Lastly, if the misbehaving user transmits several frames upon a single channel access ("Large TXOP"), their throughput performance is significantly higher than that of the fair stations as no action is taken to correct this selfish comportment (light bars).
 In contrast, with the proposed policing scheme, attempt rates stay equal and the cheater sees their throughput throttled down below the value corresponding to fair operation (dark bars).

 Let us now take a closer look at the behaviour of the controller implemented by our scheme.
 Specifically, we are interested in validating the convergence of the algorithm under different types of misbehaviour.
 For this purpose, we pick two of the four scenarios discussed above and examine the time evolution of the network performance.
-More precisely, in Figs. 8 and 9 we show the time evolution of the throughput and attempt rate for the non-compliant user and a fair station, as well as the penalty applied by our algorithm, in the cases when the selfish client uses a CW{min} half the default value and respectively a large TXOP setting, e.g., TXOP = 6.413 ms.
+More precisely, in Figs. 9 and 10 we show the time evolution of the throughput and attempt rate for the non-compliant user and a fair station, as well as the penalty applied by our algorithm, in the cases when the selfish client uses a CWmin half the default value and respectively a large TXOP setting, e.g. TXOP = 6.413ms.

 In both cases, observe that the policing algorithm successfully brings the attempt rate of the misbehaving station down to that of a fair client (middle graph), while their throughput is reduced (top graph).
-What is important to remark is that the algorithm is close to convergence after a few steps, with the convergence time being shorter for more aggressive behaviour (i.e., with manipulated TXOP).
-Note also that the convergence time can be further reduced by choosing a larger α parameter.
+What is important to remark is that the algorithm is close to convergence after a few steps, with the convergence time being shorter for more aggressive behaviour (i.e. with manipulated TXOP).
+Note also that the convergence time can be further reduced by choosing a larger $\alpha$ parameter.